 Pacific takes pride in providing the highly personalized and caring educational, social and residential environments of a small college combined with the choices and opportunities of a major comprehensive university.

-- Understanding of higher education environment.
+- Eight years of higher education management leadership experience.

 University of the Pacific is currently accepting applications for this position.
 Applicants will be required to provide a cover letter and current resume, as well as provide contact information for three professional references with their online application.